Qubit syndrome measurements with a high fidelity Rb-Cs Rydberg gate: Qubit characterization and coherence

-For $T_2^*$, we perform Ramsey measurements of a single species at a time (referred to as ``isolated"), as well as simultaneous dual-species measurement (referred to as ``crosstalk").
-The two measurements differ by less than one standard deviation (standard scores $z_{\rm Rb}=0.32$, $z_{\rm Cs}=0.71$) indicating no statistically significant difference between the samples.
+\rsub{For $T_2^*$ we perform Ramsey measurements simultaneously on the single neighboring Rb and Cs atoms.
+The ``simultaneous" measurements shown in Fig \ref{fig:t1t2} (b) and (c), are from the same experiment.
+We also performed two Ramsey experiments that had readout light for one species on during the free evolution gap.
+This spoils the coherence on that species, but gives us little to no ``crosstalk" on the measured species.
+The ``simultaneous" and ``crosstalk" measurements differ by less than one standard deviation (standard scores $z_{\rm Rb}=0.32$, $z_{\rm Cs}=0.71$) indicating no statistically significant difference between the samples.
 We attribute this to the spectral separation of the resonant transitions between the two atomic species of 25 THz between the closest D lines.
 These data indicate decoupled data and ancilla registers, a necessary characteristic for crosstalk-free mid-circuit measurements for error correction.
-The observed $T_2^*$ values are primarily dependent on atom temperature which leads to differential light shifts of the qubit states as the atom moves in the optical trap and magnetic field noise.
-The measured values are consistent with magnetic noise of approximately 5 mG together with the temperatures measured by trap drop and recapture \cite{Saffman2011}.
+The observed $T_2^*$ values are primarily dependent on atom temperature which leads to differential light shifts of the qubit states as the atom moves in the optical trap, and magnetic field noise.
+The measured values are consistent with magnetic noise of approximately 5 mG together with the temperatures measured by trap drop and recapture \cite{Saffman2011}.}

 Trap depths for Rb and Cs were calculated by analyzing the light shift on the $\ket{0}$ and $\ket{1}$ states measured with microwave spectroscopy.
 The microwave resonance was analyzed at different trap intensities and based on the shift in resonance the exact trap intensity was calculated.
 Radial and axial trap frequency measurements were also taken at different trap powers, and a combination of the trap depth and trap frequencies led to a calculated beam waist.